 Eager to Help Advance Passage of New Jersey’s Green Amendment?
 Great!
 Because we need your help.

-#2 Sign our petition supporting passage of a New Jersey Green Amendment and join our NJ Community Google Group.
+#3 Sign our petition supporting passage of a New Jersey Green Amendment and join our NJ Community Google Group.
 This is a great complement to the letter you sent above because once we hit 10,000 signatures, we are going to do a big press conference and announce the high level of support.
 So please, go to the link and sign our petition, and then get your family, friends and community members to do the same: Sign the petition.
 By signing the petition, we will add you to our active community google group in which we hold monthly webinars to update the community, answer your questions, and hear your ideas on how to best advance the Green Amendment here in New Jersey.
 These webinars are held on the fourth Monday of every month at 6:30pm.

 Environmental Rights Deserve Constitutional Protection!